bakel243687/Projects/RaspBerry Pi/7-Ad-Blocker/README.md

 ## Overview

 Pi-hole is a network-level ad blocker that acts as a DNS sinkhole.
-Instead of blocking ads on individual devices using browser extensions, Pi-hole intercepts DNS queries at the network level — meaning every device on your network (phones, laptops, smart TVs, IoT devices) gets ad blocking automatically without any additional configuration on each device.
+Instead of blocking ads on individual devices using browser extensions, Pi-hole intercepts DNS queries at the network level, meaning every device on your network (phones, laptops, smart TVs, IoT devices) gets ad blocking automatically without any additional configuration on each device.

 <!-- Add a screenshot of the Pi-hole dashboard here -->